Choose What to Manipulate: Revealing Data Scaling Laws in Bounding-Box Guided Policies for Semantic Manipulation: INTRODUCTION

-Building on this, our framework can alleviate the generalization challenges of semantic manipulation by explicitly presenting the target object as a “bounding-box visual instruction”, which is more directly interpretable by the policy than textual instruction.
-This insight aligns with principles observed in biological learning \cite{li2024vip}: infants primarily acquire knowledge and learn to manipulate objects through visual exploration rather than linguistic cues, illustrating the effectiveness of visually grounded task representations.

-By combining these bounding-box visual instructions with a diffusion-based policy, our semantic–motion decoupled framework effectively transfers the generalization in semantic manipulation to the object detection module, such as YOLO \cite{varghese2024yolov8} or more advanced vision-language models.
-In this design, the diffusion-based policy only needs to learn to follow the bounding-box visual instructions; in other words, manipulate any object specified by a bounding box.
-Furthermore, we systematically investigate the existence of data scaling laws in semantic manipulation tasks.
-Through extensive real-world experiments on large-scale datasets, we demonstrate the effectiveness of our framework and reveal a power-law relationship between generalization performance and the number of bounding-box objects, highlighting how increasing the diversity of object annotations systematically improves policy generalization in semantic manipulation tasks.
-Motivated by this finding, we propose a dedicated data collection strategy for semantic manipulation and empirically validate its effectiveness.
+In this design, the diffusion-based policy only needs to learn to follow the bounding-box visual instructions; in other words, to manipulate the object specified by a bounding box, thereby decoupling semantic grounding from motion control.
+Furthermore, we systematically investigate data scaling in semantic manipulation and find that generalization follows a bounded scaling law: it improves with the number of bounding-box objects but with clearly diminishing returns, saturating toward an upper bound rather than growing without bound.
+Motivated by this observation, we propose an object-diversity-first data collection strategy that substantially improves policy generalization.

 Overall, our contributions can be summarized as follows:

 \begin{itemize}

 \item \textbf{Handheld semantic annotation device.} We design Label-UMI, a lightweight handheld segmentation device that extends the UMI system.
 The Label-UMI enables efficient demonstration data collection in the wild, and it provides accurate semantic annotations labels through segmentation points.